-- WARNING (by putting in your own exception handler into IPython's main) - - loop, you run a very good chance of nasty crashes.
-This (execution)- - should only be used if you really know what you are doing. (facility)- - set hook (name, hook) $\rightarrow$ sets an internal IPython hook.
+- WARNING (by putting in your own exception handler into IPython's main) - - loop (execution) - - run a very good chance of nasty crashes.
+This (you) - - should only be used if you really know what you are doing. (facility)- set\hook (name, hook) $\rightarrow$ sets an internal IPython hook.